anujb-msft/openai-sms-sample/README.md

 devtunnel host
 ```

-Take note of the public dev tunnel URL as you'll need it in the proceeding webhook configuration step.
+Take note of the public dev tunnel URL as you'll need it in the next step.
 The URL will be in the format: `https://<tunnel-id>-<port>.<region>.devtunnels.ms`

 Navigate to your dev tunnel via the URL to ensure it's running correctly.